Redditors Are Against Woman Who Wants To Give Her Son The Same Name As Her Late Cat

 Understanding Emotional Attachments

-Research in attachment theory suggests that pets often fulfill emotional needs similar to human relationships, leading to profound bonds.
+Research in attachment theory suggests that pets often fulfill emotional needs similar to those met by human relationships, leading to profound bonds.

 This can create challenges when these attachments intersect with societal norms and expectations surrounding naming conventions.